Theory-of-Everything/nii-nvim/CONTRIBUTING.md

 ## Commit Messages

-If you are into reading long articles, [this](https://medium.com/@nmpegetis/git-commit-message-conventions-841d6998fc4f) article is mostly what this project follows in terms of commit messages (although the whole history isnt like this)
+If you are into reading long articles, [this](https://medium.com/@nmpegetis/git-commit-message-conventions-841d6998fc4f) article is mostly what this project follows in terms of commit messages (although the whole history isn't like this)

-Heres the TD;DR:
+Here is the TD;DR:
 - Keep all commit messages in the imperative mood.
-- All commit messages must be short and consise.
+- All commit messages must be short and concise.
 - All commits are preferred to be smaller than larger (atom commits).
 - all messages should follow this format: `<type>(<scope>): <description>`
-    - Where `<type>:` is the kind of change (i.e `fix:`, `patch:`, `chore:`, `docs:`) and is followed by the (optional) scope and (required) colon.
+    - Where `<type>:` is the kid of change (i.e `fix:`, `patch:`, `chore:`, `docs:`) and is followed by the (optional) scope and (required) colon.
     - Where `<scope>` is extra information about the change.
     - Where `<description>` is a VERY SHORT description of the fix.
-- The commit message body (which is optional, but necissary for larger changes) should have a short description of the reasoning of the changes, and any potentially important details that the commit relates to.
+- The commit message body (which is optional, but necessary for larger changes) should have a short description of the reasoning of the changes, and any potentially important details that the commit relates to.
 - The footer must reference any relevant issues/prs and indicate any issues/prs that that commit closes.
 - A boilerplate snippet:
 ```